dhellmann/pymotw-3/source/collections/deque.rst

 .. _deque:

 ==============================
- deque --- double-ended queue
+ deque --- Double-Ended Queue
 ==============================

-A double-ended queue, or ``deque``, supports adding and removing elements from either end.
+A double-ended queue, or ``deque``, supports adding and removing elements from either end of the queue.
 The more commonly used stacks and queues are degenerate forms of deques, where the inputs and outputs are restricted to a single end.